darrenburns/darren.codes/content/posts/textual-layout-fr-units/index.md

 This also shows another subtle benefit - we only need to update a single value to `2fr` and the other children will automatically adjust to fill the remaining space.
 When using percentages, we'd need to update all children and ensure they sum to 100% to get (almost) the same effect.

+The `fr` unit guarantees that we'll always use *precisely* 100% of the remaining space, while also handling rounding issues you might encounter when dealing in percentages... because 33.3% + 66.6% != 100%.

 ## Mixing concrete and fractional units

 Fractional units also interact wonderfully with concrete values like `width: 10;`, and this combo has several practical use-cases.